apache/rocketmq-site/docs/09-英文/01-Introduction/03whatis.md

 The above picture is an extended message model, including **two producers**, **two topics**, and **two sets of consumers Comsumer**.

-The **Broker** that stores messages on topic is the proxy server for the actual deployment process.
+The **Broker** that stores message topics is the proxy server for the actual deployment process.
 :::

 - for**Horizontal scaling**, RocketMQ partitions Topic through **MessageQueue**